xsburg/vscode-javascript-booster/README.md

 ### 0.4.0

-Added new inline code actions.
+* Added new inline code actions.

     * Flip ?:
     * Convert function to arrow function
     * Convert const -> let
+    * JSX: Collapse/Expand empty tag

+* Changed `Split into declaration and initialization` action: it can now split const declarations.

+* Fixed #1: Sequence of string literals doesn't convert properly when transforming to template literal.

 ### 0.3.0